 Click a merit badge name below for the current requirements.
 Right click on a workbook name to save or print the optional workbooks.
 Workbooks can help Scouts organize notes, listen actively, and document their work.
 These workbooks can help you but you still need to read the merit badge pamphlet.
 The work space provided for each requirement should be used by the Scout to make notes for discussing the item with his counselor, not for providing the full and complete answers.
 Each Scout must do each requirement.

-- Each workbook contains an attachment with important excerpts from the ‘Guide To Advancement’, No. 33088, which should be reviewed by the Scout, his parents, and the Merit Badge Counselor.
-Some of them also include notes directed to the Counselor, and/or worksheets and sample forms which may be used to complete various requirements.
+- Some workbooks also include notes directed to the Counselor, and/or worksheets, checklists, and sample forms which may be used to complete various requirements.

 expected to meet the requirements exactly as stated - no more and no

 - Scouts STARTING a merit badge must use the CURRENT requirements, which are found in Scouts BSA Requirements (BSA Publication 33216)

-- Once a Scout has started a merit badge, he can continue to work on those requirements even if new requirements are published.
+- Once Scouts have started a merit badge, they can continue to work on those requirements even if new requirements are published.
 The Scout must choose whether to complete the full set of new requirements or the full set of old requirements.
-A Scout cannot pick and choose from both sets.
-If he chooses to use the new requirements, he can, of course, use the work he has done on any of the old requirements, if the requirement is unchanged, or only had editorial changes which don't actually change the actual requirement.
-For those Scouts who are using the older requirements because they've already started in the badge, the older requirements are accessible by links on the current pages
+Scouts cannot pick and choose from both sets.
+If the new requirements are selected, they can, of course, use the work they have done on any of the old requirements, if the requirement is unchanged, or only had editorial changes which don't actually change the actual requirement.
+For those Scouts who are using the older requirements because they've already started in the badge, the older requirements and workbooks are accessible by following links from the current requirements pages

 - If a merit badge pamphlet is updated during the year, a Scout can choose to use either full set of old requirements or new requirements in the pamphlet.
 Those will show an effective date of the following year (i.e. a pamphlet issued in June of 2008 will say "2009 requirements").
-Once the Boy Scout Requirements are updated, all Scouts starting the merit badge must use the new requirements.
+Once Scouts BSA Requirements is updated, all Scouts starting the merit badge must use the new requirements.